binapani-edu/blog/blogs/gurukul-to-gclassroom/content.md

 ### EdTech Revolution:

-Platforms like **BYJU'S**, **Unacademy**, **Physics Wallah**, and many others began offering *online learning in regional languages, making education more accessible across the country.* **Online learning** brought great flexibility so students could learn from anywhere, at their own pace.
+Platforms like **BYJU'S**, **Unacademy**, and many others began offering *online learning in regional languages, making education more accessible across the country.* **Online learning** brought great flexibility so students could learn from anywhere, at their own pace.
 It also made education more affordable for some.

 ### Challenges of Digital Education: